Autism Help UK

 If you are a parent, you can see if your child's school can help adapt the environment for your child.
 This could include having visual aids, a quiet zone, and being allowed to leave class a little earlier to avoid busy corridors.

 A good way to reduce anxiety is to relax or self-soothe.
-Understand what you, or your child, find relaxing.
+By taking the time to relax, you give your body and mind a chance to unwind which can be very beneficial for reducing anxiety.
+Take the time to understand what you, or your child, find relaxing.
 Some relaxing activities could be:

 going into a sensory den